 The root system refers to the ramose structures that exist subterranean or superterranean to the earth surface.
 A root consists of the hard root cap, primary root meristem and root hairs.
 The growth of the root system depends upon the soil composition, soil type, type of plant species and growth conditions.
 Roots are complex structures whose total dry weight may exceed the total weight of the plant body.
 A seed first develops a radicle or primary root and later forms secondary, tertiary etc., roots.

 Types of Root

 Roots are of the following types:

-- Taproot system: A taproot is a primary root system, which consists of lateral branched roots with fine rootlets.
+- Taproot system: A taproot is a primary root system consisting of lateral branched roots with fine rootlets.

 Example: Carrot, turnip etc.

 - Fibrous root system: It appears as a large and equal-sized root, which originates from the base of the stem by replacing a primary root.
 Fibrous roots possess a bushy appearance and consist of thin root fibres.

 Example: Wheat, rice, maize grass etc.

 A root system possesses the following key characteristics:

-- It is mostly subterranean to the plant axis.
+- Roots are mostly subterranean to the plant axis.

 - A root system is: